Staff & Volunteers

 In conjunction with her work as an early childhood educator, Nancy has led parent and women’s support groups and organized to address and eliminate racism and anti-semitism.
 Nancy approaches her work with Regeneración as an ally focused on elevating the leadership of people of color.

-Natalie Olivas is a recent graduate of California State University Monterey Bay where she studied Environmental Studies with a concentration in Science for Sustainable Communities.
+Natalie Olivas is a graduate of California State University Monterey Bay where she studied Environmental Studies with a concentration in Science for Sustainable Communities.
 Her childhood in Los Angeles and Kern County exposed her to the extreme outcomes of environmental degradation which drove her to pursue a career in environmental justice.
+At Regeneracion, she helps to build community capacity to advocate for equitable climate action.
+She works across sectors to interweave climate justice into various programs and curriculums.
+Natalie has experience working with local governments, businesses and nonprofits in analyzing policy, meeting sustainability goals, and education and outreach.
+Her mission is to help build equitable and sustainable communities while centering the needs of historically marginalized and oppressed groups.